modelflows/modelflowsapp/_applications/2026-urban-flows.md

 This topic focuses on the calibration of low-cost air-quality sensors using temporal deep learning models.
 The objective is to correct raw low-cost sensor measurements by learning their relationship with reference-grade observations, meteorological variables and temporal dependencies.

-Code: <a href="https://github.com/modelflows/notebooks/tree/main/LCS%20calibration">Low-Cost Sensor Calibration Notebook</a>.
+Link to notebook: <a href="https://github.com/modelflows/notebooks/tree/main/LCS%20calibration">Low-Cost Sensor Calibration Notebook</a>.
 This link goes to the notebook implementing the temporal deep learning calibration framework for low-cost air-quality sensors.

 The complete step-by-step tutorial is available in the <a href="{{ '/software/tutorials/urban-lcs-calibration/' | relative_url }}">Low-Cost Sensor Calibration</a> page.
 This link goes to the workflow explaining data cleaning, feature preparation, temporal sequence generation, LSTM model training and calibrated sensor output.